dthain/distsys-fa21/project.md

 ## Project Ideas

 Following are some ideas to get you thinking.
-You are welcome to modify one of these ideas, or to pick a different problem.
+You are welcome to modify one of these ideas, or to pick a different problem, but talk to Prof. Thain first if you have something radically different in mind.

 **Peer to Peer Chat System** - Build a system that allows for interactive chat between many users, without requiring any centralized server.
 Each participant